Texas and Oklahoma found their Heisman candidates in the desert of Arizona

 “He’s got speed,” Texas Tech Coach Matt Wells said of Robinson on Sept.
 25 after a 70-35 Longhorns win, surprising in its severity, featured 137 rushing yards and 54 receiving yards from Robinson.
 “He’s got some vision.
 That’s what makes him one of the top backs in the country.”

-Of course, Robinson had been rivals.com’s No. 1 all-purpose back in the 2020 class — the five stars, the offers from everywhere, the whole thing.
-He had hailed from a family rich in football know-how, with a great uncle (Paul Robinson) who made two Pro Bowls as a running back and a grandfather (Cleo Robinson) who made his way on the fields as a longtime Pac-10 referee.
+Of course, Robinson had been Rivals’ No. 1 all-purpose back in the 2020 class — the five stars, the offers from everywhere, the whole thing.
+He had hailed from a family rich in football know-how, with a great-uncle (Paul Robinson) who made two Pro Bowls as a running back and a grandfather (Cleo Robinson) who made his way on the fields as a longtime Pac-10 referee.

-The Robinson born in early 2002, Bijan, had chosen Texas, he told Jordan Hamm of Sports360AZ back then, because of “just, you know, how they handled themselves as a program,” meaning “all truth” and “no storytelling.”
-He said the names they brought up included Ezekiel Elliott, whom Herman had offensive-coordinated at Ohio State, a hint that they might be able to make Robinson into what Robinson called “that bell-cow back.”
+The Robinson born in early 2002, Bijan, had chosen the Longhorns, he told Jordan Hamm of Sports360AZ back then, because of “how they handled themselves as a program,” meaning “all truth” and “no storytelling.”
+He said the names they brought up included Ezekiel Elliott, whom Herman had coached as Ohio State’s offensive coordinator, a hint that they might be able to make Robinson into what Robinson called “that bell-cow back.”

-Meanwhile Rattler, rivals.com’s No. 1 dual-threat quarterback in 2019, had started his path with that noted gardener of quarterbacks, Oklahoma Coach Lincoln Riley, and in 2020 in Dallas, Rattler would hit 23 of 35 passes for 209 yards and three touchdowns in the Sooners’ nutty four-overtime, 53-45 win over Texas.
+Meanwhile, Rattler, Rivals’ No. 1 dual-threat quarterback in 2019, had started his path with that noted gardener of quarterbacks, Oklahoma Coach Lincoln Riley, and in 2020 in Dallas, Rattler would hit 23 of 35 passes for 209 yards and three touchdowns in the Sooners’ nutty four-overtime, 53-45 win over Texas.

-Then he’d hit a bit of an ebb as have various promising quarterbacks this odd college season, and up would rise some Heisman candidates like Robinson and Kenneth Williams.
-Then Rattler went 22-for-25 last week at Kansas State in a 37-31 win and Riley said, “He was awesome,” and now a Cotton Bowl stage readies for the Arizonans among all the others.
+Then he would hit a bit of an ebb as have various promising quarterbacks this odd college season, and up would rise some Heisman candidates such as Robinson and Walker.
+Then Rattler went 22 for 25 last week at Kansas State in a 37-31 win and Riley said, “He was awesome,” and now a Cotton Bowl stage readies for the Arizonans among all the others.

-They hail from a state with two Pro Football Hall of Fame inductees thus far in history — defensive tackle Curley Culp (playing years 1968-81) and guard Randall McDaniel (playing years 1988-2001) — and from a state that’s rising.
+They hail from a state with two Pro Football Hall of Fame inductees — defensive tackle Curley Culp (playing years 1968-81) and guard Randall McDaniel (playing years 1988-2001) — and from a state that’s rising.

-“There’s no doubt about that, that there are better high school players, but also better high school programs,” said Adam Gorney, national recruiting analyst for Rivals.
-“There are actual, nationally elite high school programs and that, one, lures the kids in, and, two, develops them better.”
+“There’s no doubt about that, that there are better high school players but also better high school programs,” said Adam Gorney, national recruiting analyst for Rivals.
+“There are actual, nationally elite high school programs, and that, one, lures the kids in, and, two, develops them better.”
 He said, “The talent pool has definitely gone up,” even if the top of that pool never seems to choose the in-state universities.

-That includes the No. 2 overall dual-threat quarterback in the 2021 class (behind Caleb Williams), Ty Thompson from Greater Phoenix (Gilbert), the player of the year in the state succeeding Robinson, and the Oregon backup some Duck fans have clamored for of late.
+That includes the No. 2 overall dual-threat quarterback in the 2021 class (behind Caleb Williams), Gilbert’s Ty Thompson, the player of the year in the state succeeding Robinson and the Oregon backup some Ducks fans have clamored for of late.
 That leaves rising Arizona with two Heisman possibilities, a quarterback for whom fans have clamored and a quarterback against whom fans have clamored.
 It becomes quite a collection.